How to Submit a Petition

 - Students who feel that they have genuine difficulty complying with a particular course requirement should consult the Faculty Registrar as soon as they know a problem exists.

-- Students who are unsure if they should submit a petition or if their reason for submitting a petition is valid should also consult the Faculty Registrar.
+- Students who are unsure if they should submit a petition may also consult the Faculty Registrar.

 - Other important information: